TedoraTech/track-it-all/server/README.md

 Before running the application, ensure you have:

 - Node.js 18.0.0 or higher
-- PostgreSQL 12.0 or higher
-- Redis 6.0 or higher
+- MongoDB 5.0 or higher
 - npm or yarn package manager

 ## ⚡ Quick Start